Help if you are an unpaid carer

 Carers UK:

-The information for Scotland is in a downloadable PDF.
+The information for Scotland is in a downloadable PDF. |

 If the person you care for dies

-See Help if you have been bereaved and consider the following.
+See and consider the following.

-If you meet the other conditions for CA or CSP, you continue to be entitled to it for eight weeks after the person you care for dies.
-The eight weeks runs from the Sunday after their death or, for CA, if they die on a Sunday from that day.
+If you get carer’s allowance (CA) or carer support payment (CSP) | If you meet the other conditions for CA or CSP, you continue to be entitled to it for eight weeks after the person you care for dies.
+The eight weeks runs from the Sunday after their death or, for CA, if they die on a Sunday from that day. | Welfare Benefits and Tax Credits Handbook (for subscribers): Carer's allowance: Carer support payment: |

-If the person you care for dies and you are getting a carer element in your UC, your entitlement to it continues for the monthly assessment period in which they died, and for the next two assessment periods after that, as your maximum amount of UC is calculated in the same way over that period.
+If you get universal credit (UC) | If the person you care for dies and you are getting a carer element in your UC, your entitlement to it continues for the monthly assessment period in which they died, and for the next two assessment periods after that, as your maximum amount of UC is calculated in the same way over that period. | Welfare Benefits and Tax Credits Handbook (for subscribers): |

-If you get a legacy benefit, pension credit (PC) or pension-age housing benefit
+If you get a legacy benefit, pension credit (PC) or pension-age housing benefit | If you get: •a carer premium in your award of: ◦income support ◦income-based jobseeker’s allowance ◦income-related employment support allowance; ◦housing benefit; or

-a carer addition in your award of PC
+•a carer addition in your award of PC

 your entitlement to a carer premium/carer addition should continue for eight weeks.
-The eight weeks runs from the Sunday after their death, or if they die on a Sunday from that day.
+The eight weeks runs from the Sunday after their death, or if they die on a Sunday from that day. | Welfare Benefits and Tax Credits Handbook (for subscribers): |

-Last updated on 16 April 2024
+Last updated on 26 November 2024